jamesgregorystewart/LeetCode/notes/sys_design/guide.md

+# Exposition

+Where to practice: draw.io

+Thoughts on Back of Envelope Estimations:
+- as you gather requirements write down estimates for Daily user count, peak user count, read and write queries per second where applicable

+Data Types:
+- char: 1-4 bytes depending on ASCII or UTF-8; 2 is reasonable
+- int: 4 bytes
+- bigint: 8 bytes
+- timestamp: 8 bytes
+- lat/long: 8 bytes each
+- seconds in day: 86,400 or 10^5 (100,000)

 # This will be a Step by Step Guide of a System Design Interview

 Problem Statement: Let's design a system that counts things at scale.